therubymug/hitch/README.md

 * Persists pair(s) between different terminal instances.
 * Creates a unique email address for the pair. (e.g. dev+fry+leela@hashrocket.com) This provides the ability to create a Gravatar for the pair.
+* Fetches the gravtar images of each user and merges them for quick visual recognition.
 * Allows you to expire the pair information in N hours. e.g. hitch --expire 8 fry leela

 Synopsis: